• Skip to content

 Car Drips and Leaks

 If your car leaks oil, gasoline, grease, antifreeze, and other automotive fluids onto the street, these are washed into the storm drains when it rains.
 A little leak may seem minor, but multiplied by the approximately 457,000 vehicles in Seattle, it is a huge problem.
 Car leaks are said to be the largest polluters of Puget Sound.
+Take your vehicle into a repair shop to check for drips and leaks.

 Pet Waste and Fertilizer